buhfur/ConfigFiles/notes/linux.md

 # ProtonVPN connections

-Change the file extension to a .conf file , then copy the file over to /etc/openvpn.
-This will start a daemon for every connection in the directory
+> Note: When using the pre-built OpenVPN configurations , change the file extension to a .conf file , then copy the file over to /etc/openvpn.
+This will start a daemon for every connection in the directory.

----

 - Setting up torrent server vm